dalibo/emaj/docs/en/alterGroups.rst

 If the structure of an application table has been inadvertently changed while it belonged to a tables group in *LOGGING* state, the mark set and rollback operations will be blocked by the E-Maj internal checks.
 To avoid stopping, altering and then restarting the tables group, it is possible to only remove the concerned table from its group and then to re-add it.

 When a table changes its affected group, the impact on the ability to generate a SQL script or to rollback the source and destination tables groups is similar to removing the table from its source group and then adding the table to the destination group.

+The “Chaining Remove/Add” method
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Eventhough the event triggers created with E-Maj limit the risk, some E-Maj components that support an application table (log table, sequence or function) may be dropped.
+In such  a case, the associated tables group cannot work correctly anymore.

+In order to solve the issue without stopping the tables group (and thus loose the benefits of the recorded logs), it is possible to remove the table from its group and then re-add it.
+Four steps need to be executed:

+* delete the row corresponding to the application table from the *emaj_group_def* table,
+* call the *emaj_alter_group()* function for the related tables group, in order to effectively remove the table from the group,
+* insert again the row corresponding to the table into the *emaj_group_def* table,
+* call the *emaj_alter_group()* function again in order to re-add the table to the group.

+Of course, once the table is removed from its group, the content of the associated logs cannot be used for a potential rollback or script generation anymore.

+It may also happen that an application table or sequence be dropped.
+In this case, the table of sequence  can be removed from its group, by chaining these steps:

+* delete the row corresponding to the application table or sequence from the *emaj_group_def* table,
+* call the *emaj_alter_group()* function for the related tables group, in order to effectively remove the table or sequence.